Important announcement: The Young Farmers Festival is postponed until 2020, the new date will be announced soon.

 We’re not accepting group bookings at this time, so everyone who wants to buy a ticket will need to complete the booking form with their own personal information.

-To buy tickets, go to the Young Farmers Festival page on Eventbrite.
+To buy tickets and for more information, go to the Young Farmers Festival website.

 Until 31 March – early bird discounts